aexoden/com.calindora.follow/README.md

 The angle brackets should not be included.
 If using Dokku, DATABASE_URL should be set automatically when associating the database to the application.

+In addition, a valid Google Maps API key should be specified, either via the appropriate configuration file in `settings` or the `APP_APPLICATION__MAPS_API_KEY` environment variable.

 ## Development

 If developing on a local machine, you should either set a ```DATABASE_URL```